dolfolife/dolfolife/user-manual/README.md

 ## Leadership Style

-- As an Engineering Manager, I strive to be a servant leader who helps team members grow and learn.
+- I strive to be a servant leader who helps team members grow and learn.
-- I work hard to ensure that my team is aligned on the same goals and working towards a common direction.
+- I work hard to ensure that teams are aligned on the same goals and working towards a common direction.
 - I believe that the mental health of the team is of utmost importance, and I focus on building a cohesive team where members trust and support each other.
+- Throughout my career managing teams of 10+ engineers, I've implemented practices like blameless postmortems, coached technical leads, and driven organizational change that scales.

 ## How I learn best